harjot-singh-16/Topsis-Harjot-102017126/README.md

 <br>
-Using TOPSIS the rankings are displayed in the form of a table, with the 1st rank offering the best decision, and last rank offering the worst decision making.
+Using TOPSIS the rankings are displayed in the form of a table , with the 1st rank offering the best decision, and last rank offering the worst decision making.